-Q7) Was it hard at first, not getting many lines (in The Blacklist), from an acting standpoint?
+Q7) Was it difficult initially, not getting many lines in The Blacklist, from an acting standpoint?

 It is very hard and is something I still struggle with, but I just try to learn as much as I can and look for the message for me in this role.

-Q8) Do you ever see yourself moving from in front of the camera to behind it, and perhaps writing or directing?
+Q8) Do you ever see yourself moving from in front of the camera to behind it?
+Perhaps writing or directing?

 Absolutely.
 I’ve already started writing and am working on a documentary film about my life.